artemkovalyov/someoneinmyhead/src/posts/i-have-a-lot-of-russian-meat/a-lot-of-russian-meat.md

-We suffer, we cry, we pray, we die, we will never stop to fight We take back own soil and sky with Ukrainian courage and might We survive, we endure, we donate, we defy, we put everything on the plate We inspire free world to ally, that's what enemy miscalculate.
+We suffer, we cry, we pray, we die, we will never stop to fight We take back own soil and sky with Ukrainian courage and might We survive, we endure, we revive, we donate, we put everything on the plate We inspire free world to unite, that's what enemy miscalculate.

-unite every state
-To
+In disgrace and defeat, scrambling back to home base russian meat sends a spit in the dictator's face having failed the feat with denial and scorn russian meat turns to eat those who had it born.

 United we stand and supported by those
 Who believe in the